-Biden’s Israel trip reveals ‘performative’ approach to Gaza war: analysts
+Biden’s Israel trip displays ‘performative’ approach to Gaza war: analysts

 Israel responded with a declaration of war the following day.
 It has since led a continuous bombing campaign that has killed at least 3,785 Palestinians, including hundreds of children in Gaza.

-Analysts say Biden’s vocal solidarity with Israel also stems from his personal affinity for the US ally.
-The president is a self-described Zionist and a lifelong supporter of Israel.
+Analysts say Biden’s vocal solidarity for Israel stems in part from his personal affinity for the US ally.
+The president is a self-described Zionist and a lifelong Israel supporter.

-But Biden’s decision to back Israel’s military campaign in Gaza has raised questions over previous pledges he made to centre human rights in his foreign policy agenda.
+But Biden’s decision to back Israel’s military campaign in Gaza has raised questions about previous pledges he made to centre human rights in his foreign policy agenda.

 ‘Theatre’ of war

-Washington has sent two aircraft carrier strike groups to the region in an effort to “deter” a wider conflict, should forces like Iran and the Lebanese armed group Hezbollah consider intervention.
+Washington has sent two aircraft carrier strike groups to the region in an effort to “deter” a wider conflict, should forces like Iran and the Lebanese armed group Hezbollah consider intervening.

 The US president also said in an interview with CBS News last week that Hamas must be eliminated, pledging to provide Israel with the military aid it needs to carry out its war.